Best Practices in Service-Learning at Christian Private Liberal Arts Colleges and Universities

 The comprehensive definition incorporated characteristics from previous definitions, but included an added component of institutional support for service-learning.
 The best practices in service-learning in Christian higher education corroborate this finding and included the following key elements: Institutional Support, Mission, Definitions and Guidelines, Academic Validity, and Faith and Learning Tool.
 The model for designing a service-learning program at a Christian college builds further upon the definition and best practices and includes eight guidelines: (a) examine the mission9 (b) enlist others, (c) establish a definition (d) educate and train, (e) develop community partnerships, (f) pilot test, (g) reflect and evaluate, and (h) gain institutional support.
 The guidelines, which make up the model, are meant to address both the philosophical and practical implications in designing an effective service-learning course and program in a Christian institution.
 The data from this study strongly suggest that Christian colleges and universities should be using service-learning as a means of furthering their faith-based mission through the curriculum.

 Schaffer, Regan Harwell, "Best Practices in Service-Learning at Christian Private Liberal Arts Colleges and Universities" (2002).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 54.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."